LorenzoDamon/Python3_pokerGame/README.md

 # Python3_pokerGame
-This is a Poker game which determines a win using 5 hands in the programming language Python
+This is a Poker hand evaluator game which determines a win based on hand ranks, Suits or Pairs using 5 hands poker in the programming language Python3